mustafakhattakk/Natural-Selection-Model/README.md

-# Natural-Selection-Model
+# Genetic Ball Evolution

-A concise JavaScript implementation of a genetic algorithm for evolving balls towards a goal.
-It initializes a population, evaluates fitness based on distance, selects parents for reproduction, and replaces generations.
-Customizable parameters available.
-Assumes a static environment with a single goal.
-Fitness calculated based on distance.
+This JavaScript code implements a genetic algorithm for evolving balls towards a goal.
+The algorithm creates a population of balls with random movement genes.
+The balls move towards the goal by updating their position based on the genes.
+The fitness of each ball is calculated based on its distance to the goal.
+The algorithm selects parents for reproduction based on fitness and performs crossover and mutation to generate a new generation of balls.
+The process continues until a maximum generation is reached.
+Customizable parameters include the number of genes, velocity, number of balls, and mutation rate.
+The code uses the HTML5 canvas element for visualization and requires a canvas element with the id "canvas".